A basically sound idea

 smothered in bullshit.

 A pot of £1m has been promised to 10 UK start-ups as part of a "business accelerator" plan managed by Creative England.
 Funding for the venture has been partly provided by the Department of Business, Innovation and Skills, whose Regional Growth Fund poured £500k in loan capital into the pot.
-The other £500k is equity investment …
+The other £500k is equity …

 smothered in bullshit.